Do you want to speed up your WordPress website? Here’s Best WP Rocket Settings 2021 & Beginner’s Guide to Speeding up a WordPress site.

 High-quality unoptimized Images are one of the biggest drains on page load time.
 Even with Wp Rocket caching and a CDN, an unoptimized image will still drag down your page loading time.

 WP Rocket recommends their own Imagify plugin to optimize images.
-But there are lots of best image compression plugins available including Imagify for your lossless image compression.
+But there are lots of best image compression plugins available (Recommendation: ShortPixel) including Imagify for your lossless image compression.
 It helps you to perform a bulk optimization of all the files in your Media Library.

 Step 13: Wp Rocket Tools Tab (Import/ Export Settings)